-The Missoula Butterfly House & Insectarium believes deeply that regardless of where you live, you should have access to engaging, powerful educational opportunities.
-With that belief in mind, we have developed an exciting and fun set of programs available to any classroom with an internet connection and webcam.
+The Missoula Butterfly House & Insectarium believes deeply that regardless of where you live, or how your school year is unfolding, you should have access to engaging, powerful educational opportunities.
+With that belief in mind, we have developed an exciting and fun set of programs available to anyone with an internet connection and webcam.

-With the onset of the uncertain times we’re living in we know teachers are looking for ways to connect with their students from a distance.
-To support teachers and students around the country, we’ve further updated our programs so that students and teachers can all log on to experience an MBHI field trip from the safety and comfort of their homes.
+In these uncertain times we’re living in we know teachers and families are looking for ways to connect with engaging educational content from a distance.
+To support teachers, students, and families around the country, we’ve further updated our programs so that participants can all log on to experience an MBHI field trip from the safety and comfort of their homes.

-– Live Bug Ambassadors are featured in each and every program.
+– Live Bug Ambassadors are featured in every program.

 – A knowledgeable presenter that loves bugs and kids and is excited to introduce your classroom to their new 6, 8, and many-legged friends.